mui/material-ui/docs/data/material/components/buttons/buttons.md

 However:

 - You should add `pointer-events: none;` back when you need to display [tooltips on disabled elements](/material-ui/react-tooltip/#disabled-elements).
-- The cursor won't change if you render something other than a button element, for instance, a link `<a>` element.
+- The cursor won't change if you render something other than a button element—for instance, a link `<a>` element.

 2. **DOM change**.
-You can wrap the button:
+You can wrap the Button:

 ```jsx
 <span style={{ cursor: 'not-allowed' }}>